-Our Cashiers & Adoption Counselors at the Shelter are with us through the State of Oregon JOBS & Work Experience programs, and we also work with Tribal Programs & Easter Seals.
+Some of our Cashiers & Adoption Counselors at the Shelter are with us through the State of Oregon JOBS & Work Experience programs, and we also work with Tribal Programs & Easter Seals.
 This is a wonderful way to help the people in our community by teaching them new skills, so they can get back into the workforce.

 The rest of our organization is entirely volunteer based, including our Board of Directors.
 Our volunteers come to us from all walks of life, and with many different skills and abilities.
 We strive hard to find a place for everyone, no matter what their skills or abilities are.

 We are a limited admissions rescue that believes in helping every kitty we can, by ensuring it will not reproduce an unwanted litter of kittens, and by also helping those that are abandoned, unwanted and homeless find a loving forever family home.
 Every life matters!

 The ASPCA estimates that approximately 2.7 million healthy, and perfectly adoptable pets are euthanized each year.
 Of that number 70% are kittens and cats.

 With your help, we can prevent this from happening by helping reduce these numbers.